sajjadGG/book-python/basics/loop/for.rst

 Loop For Segmentation
 ---------------------
-* Assignment name: Loop For Segmentation
+* Assignment: Loop For Segmentation
+* Filename: loop_for_segmentation.py
-* Complexity level: easy
+* Complexity: easy
 * Lines of code to write: 14 lines
 * Estimated time of completion: 8 min
-* Suggested filename: loop_for_segmentation.py

 English:
     #.
 Use data from "Given" section (see below)